frankpablo/smith-site/docs/teaching/csc250/csc250home.md

 **Class mechanics**:

-  * We will discuss concepts using blackboard annotations as well as proyected presentations and animations;
+  * We will discuss concepts using blackboard annotations as well as proyected presentations, animations, and videos;
-  * Readings will be assigned and should be completed before each designated lecture.
+  * Optional readings will be available and are recommended material before each designated lecture.
 This will help prepare you for the day's discussion.
   * Friday classes will be used to practice the techniques seen during the week by solving exercises and discussing subjects that remain confusing.
 Note: class participation is important, as the class will include discussion and debate about many of these topics.

 **Assignments**: